 As with most evolutionary-rooted responses, their influence is difficult to ignore.
 Thus, while we don't have to scavenge for food today, and our children are served food that we know is safe, the tendency to be wary of new foods still persists.

-It is important to acknowledge that neophobia-based food refusal is related to a fear of a food based on its unfamiliar or unusual sensory properties, such as appearance, texture, or smell.
-By understanding this, food refusal can be approached from a fresh point of view.
+Children often refuse food because they have a fear of a food based on its unfamiliar or unusual sensory properties, such as appearance, texture, or smell.
+Understanding this can help you to approach food refusal from a fresh point of view.
 Rather than considering a child to be a 'picky eater', they are merely expressing an innate trait that we humans all share.

 Any phobia is treated by gradually increasing an individual's exposure to the thing that they fear.
 The same technique can be applied when encouraging children to accept new foods or re-accept previously liked foods.
 Repeatedly offering a food has been shown to lead to increased willingness to taste the food and increased liking for the food.

-Even bitter tastes, which are disliked from birth, can become liked merely through repeatedly offering them.
-Therefore, parents are encouraged to simply keep offering foods, even if they are refused and without any pressure to eat.
+Even bitter tastes, which are disliked from birth, can become liked simply through repeatedly offering them.
+Therefore, parents are encouraged to keep offering foods, even if they are refused and without any pressure to eat.

 It may help to think of exposure as a two-pronged tool, fostering acceptance and liking by reducing fear through increasing familiarity.

-- Relax the pressure.
 Don't pressure your child to taste a food if they are not ready to.
-Coercion can lead to other problems.
-See the Pressure to Eat pitfall section.
+Coercion can lead to other problems (see the pressure to eat pitfall section).
 Try to be objective and acknowledge when your child has made progress.
 For example, praise your child when they happily eat a vegetable that they previously refused, even if they eat only a small amount.
 Be careful not to start pressuring them to finish the entire portion.